 (d) If both of the external reviewers rate the competency strand(s) of PDD the same, that rating will be their finding.
-If, however, both of the external reviewers rate the competency strand(s) of the PDD as "does not meet standards," a third trainer/reviewer may review the strand(s) to confirm or reject their ratings.
+If, however, both of the external reviewers rate the competency strand(s) of the PDD as "does not meet standards," a third trainer or reviewer may review the strand(s) to confirm or reject their ratings.

-G. A candidate for licensure advancement who is not successful in the PDD may continue to submit a new PDD.
+F. A candidate for licensure advancement who is not successful in the PDD may continue to submit a new PDD.

-H. If a candidate for licensure advancement meets or exceeds standards in one or some of the strands, but not in all of them, the librarian-teacher’s score(s) of “meets standards” or “exceeds standards” may be retained for a period of two calendar years.
-Any resubmission of a PDD during that two-year period need only address those strands rated “does not meet standards” in order to determine a final passing score for all strands for licensure advancement.
+G. If a candidate for licensure advancement meets or exceeds standards in one or some of the strands, but not in all of them, the librarian-teacher’s score(s) of “meets standards” or “exceeds standards” may be retained for a period of two calendar years.
+Any resubmission of a PDD during that two-year period need only address those strands rated “does not meet standards” to determine a final passing score for all strands for licensure advancement.

-[6.69.5.10 NMAC - N, 10/17/2005]
+[6.69.5.10 NMAC - Rp, 6.69.5.10 NMAC, 1/18/2023]

-6.69.5.11 NEW MEXICO LIBRARIAN-TEACHER COMPETENCIES AND INDICATORS FOR LICENSURE LEVELS I, II, III:
+6.69.5.11 NEW MEXICO LIBRARIAN-TEACHER COMPETENCIES AND INDICATORS FOR LICENSURE LEVELS 1, 2, 3:

 A. New Mexico is one of the most diverse states in the nation, and this diversity is reflected in the strengths and needs of New Mexico’s students.
-The ability of a highly qualified librarian-teacher to address the learning needs of all of New Mexico’s students, including those who learn differently as a result of disability, culture, language, or socioeconomic status, forms the framework for the New Mexico librarian-teacher competencies for licensure levels I, II, and III assessment criteria indicators.
+The ability of a highly qualified librarian-teacher to address the learning needs of all of New Mexico’s students, including those who learn differently because of disability, culture, language, or socioeconomic status, forms the framework for the New Mexico librarian-teacher competencies for licensure levels I, II, and III assessment criteria indicators.

-B. With the adoption of this rule, the high objective statewide standard of evaluation for librarian-teachers shall include the following standards and indicators as part of the evaluation criteria for level I librarian-teachers.
+B. The high objective statewide standard of evaluation for librarian-teachers shall include the following standards and indicators as part of the evaluation criteria for level I librarian-teachers.

-(1) The librarian-teacher demonstrates knowledge of the library content area and established curriculum:
+(1) The librarian-teacher demonstrates knowledge of the library content area and established curriculum by:

-(a) utilizes and enhances established library curriculum;
+(a) utilizing and enhancing established library curriculum;

-(b) gives clear explanations relating to lesson content and procedure;
+(b) giving clear explanations relating to lesson content and procedure;

-(c) communicates accurately in the library content area;
+(c) communicating accurately in the library content area; and

-(d) articulates to students the interrelatedness of content areas.
+(d) articulating to students the interrelatedness of content areas.

-(2) The librarian-teacher appropriately utilizes a variety of teaching methods:
+(2) The librarian-teacher appropriately utilizes a variety of teaching methods by:

-(a) provides opportunities for students to work independently, in small groups and in large groups;
+(a) providing opportunities for students to work independently, in small groups and in large groups;

-(b) uses a variety of teaching methods such as demonstrations, lecture, student-initiated work, group work, questioning, and independent practice;
+(b) using a variety of teaching methods, such as demonstrations, lecture, student-initiated work, group work, questioning, and independent practice;

-(c) uses a variety of resources, such as print and non-print materials, manipulatives, on-line resources, and technology;
+(c) using a variety of resources, such as print and non-print materials, manipulatives, on-line resources, and technology;

-(d) provides opportunities for students to apply, practice, and demonstrate knowledge and skills;
+(d) providing opportunities for students to apply, practice, and demonstrate knowledge and skills; and

-(e) implements necessary modifications and adaptations in instruction and library curriculum so that students with disabilities have access in the least restrictive environment.
+(e) implementing necessary modifications and adaptations in instruction and library curriculum so that students with disabilities have access in the least restrictive environment.

-(3) The librarian-teacher communicates with and obtains feedback from students in a manner that enhances student learning and understanding:
+(3) The librarian-teacher communicates with and obtains feedback from students in a manner that enhances student learning and understanding by:

-(a) explains and/or demonstrates the relevance of topics and activities;
+(a) explaining or demonstrating the relevance of topics and activities;

-(b) communicates to students the instructional intent, directions or plan;
+(b) communicating to students the instructional intent, directions or plan;

-(c) establishes and states expectations for student performance
+(c) establishing and stating expectations for student performance; and

-(d) clarifies actions, directions and explanations when students do not understand.
+(d) clarifying actions, directions, and explanations when students do not understand.

-(4) The librarian-teacher effectively utilizes student assessment techniques and procedures:
+(4) The librarian-teacher effectively utilizes student assessment techniques and procedures by:

-(a) solicits communication from students about their learning;
+(a) soliciting communication from students about their learning;

-(b) uses a variety of strategies in instructional planning using ongoing assessment;
+(b) using a variety of strategies in instructional planning using ongoing assessment; and

-(c) documents observations of student learning using tools such as anecdotal records, consultations with teachers and/or logs.
+(c) documenting observations of student learning using tools, such as anecdotal records, consultations with teachers or logs.

-(5) The librarian-teacher comprehends the principles of student growth, development and learning, and applies them appropriately:
+(5) The librarian-teacher comprehends the principles of student growth, development and learning, and applies them appropriately by: